boostbank/stateless/readme.md

 ## Introduction

-> Stateless is a decoupled eventing system that contains no state.

-> The goal of Stateless is to allow for actions/events to happen in a JavaScript application without forcing coupling to a global state.
+> The goal of stateless is to allow for actions/events to happen in a JavaScript application without forcing coupling to a global state.

 ## Installation